 - send a letter to the parent confirming they have met their obligations but must continue to ensure their child attends school, and

 - instruct the principal to amend the attendance record (in CASES21 or the school’s student attendance data management system) to reflect the reason given by the parent.

 Parent responds without a reasonable excuse

-If the parent responds to the School Attendance Notice within the prescribed time, but the School Attendance Officer determines (in consultation with the referring principal if required) that the parent has not provided a reasonable excuse for the absences, the School Attendance Officer may decide to issue an Infringement Notice.
-For guidance in making this decision, see:
+If the parent responds within the prescribed time, but the school attendance officer determines (in consultation with the referring principal if required) that the parent has not provided a reasonable excuse for the absences, the officer may decide to issue an infringement notice.
+For advice in making this decision, see: